Skip to Content

 The 4WD vehicle allows you to get to filming locations other tours can’t reach.
 Your vehicle will either be a 6-seater Land Rover or Land Cruiser.
 This tour is especially popular with couples and families with older children.

-Prices for this tour start from $252 NZD per person and you can book the tour in advance here!
+Prices for this tour start from $252 NZD per person.

 Must-Do Activities While in Queenstown